 Everything went smoothly until I actually arrived in Sheffield: My flight was delayed but that’s nothing new considering that I chose Ryan Air as my trusted airline.
 I bought my tickets from Manchester to Sheffield without difficulty, didn’t miss my train and arrived in Sheffield on time.

 Then shit started to get down: I missed my bus that would have taken me to University to collect my key from my roommate.
 Not much of a problem, I took the next one, got my key and took a bus to my new home.
-But, busses in Sheffield, or, to be more accurate, the system in which the busses operate, is just crazy.
+But, buses in Sheffield, or, to be more accurate, the system in which the buses operate, is just crazy.
 The bus driver does not announce the stops and if you don’t press the button quickly enough, he will drive by it.
-If that wasn’t bad enough, I had to learn the hard way that the signs at the stops are too small to decode and before you know, you miss your bus stop.
+If that wasn’t bad enough, I had to learn the hard way that the signs at the stops are too small to decode and before you know it, you’ve missed your bus stop.
 Of course, that happened to me and I had to walk all the way up the hill with my 20kg suitcase to get to my new home.

 When I finally got back home I ran to the next supermarket available in the area and got myself a pizza and some cider to lighten my mood.
 It was a long day and I hadn’t eaten a thing.
 I ate my pizza and talked to my flatmate for a while before going to bed to enjoy my cider, watch some Netflix and to get some deserved and needed sleep.
 When I think about it now, my first day could have been way worse.
 The next day I woke up in the morning and the weather was actually quite beautiful.

-I spend the rest of my day strolling through the city and eventually decided to walk back home and not take the bus.
-It was pretty exhausting, to say the least, and my legs did hurt for wile, but at least I avoided another bus dilemma.
-And it was totally worth to walk those extra miles.
+I spent the rest of my day strolling through the city and eventually decided to walk back home and not take the bus.
+It was pretty exhausting, to say the least, and my legs did hurt for a while, but at least I avoided another bus dilemma.
+And it was totally worth walking those extra miles.
 There truly is something magical about looking down on the city centre when it’s illuminated by the setting sun.